 Cut Through The Chatter is a special Living Smart series for those who may be hesitant to take or have questions about the COVID vaccine - especially those in the African-American and Latino communities who have been disproportionately affected by the disease or have a mistrust of vaccines.
 We want to share some facts to address those common concerns.
 Both physicians interviewed for this article have been fully vaccinated.

 Have diabetes?
 Have high blood pressure?
 If you have a pre-existing condition and you haven’t done so yet, you need to get the COVID-19 vaccine.

 “The patients that most benefit from the vaccine are patients with pre-existing conditions because those are the patients most likely to get ill from the virus,” says Dr. Akinniran Abisogun, cardiologist with St. Joseph’s/Candler Physician Network – SouthCoast Cardiology.
-“We know through the studies that have been done on both those vaccinations (Pfizer and Moderna) that have been FDA approved, they minimize the likelihood of serious illness.”
+“We know through the studies that have been done on both those vaccinations (Pfizer and Moderna) that have been FDA approved (either in full or for emergency use), they minimize the likelihood of serious illness.”